-- All allegations of intimidation or retaliation resulting from good faith participation in the Compliance Program will be promptly and thoroughly investigated.
+• All allegations of intimidation or retaliation resulting from good faith participation in the Compliance Program will be promptly and thoroughly investigated.
 The Chief Compliance Officer, or his/her designee, will oversee any investigations and take all necessary and appropriate actions in connection with any investigation.
-The Chief Compliance Officer, or his/her designee, will be assisted by internal staff and/or may solicit the support of external resources, as needed. - All individuals who may have relevant information will be promptly interviewed.
+The Chief Compliance Officer, or his/her designee, will be assisted by internal staff and/or may solicit the support of external resources, as needed.

+For a brief summary of New York Labor Law §§ 740-741, as of April 2023, please see the appendix to this Policy.

+- All individuals who may have relevant information will be promptly interviewed.
 At the outset of the interview process, the interviewee will be reminded that retaliation and intimidation is a violation of the Hospital's Code of Conduct and this Policy, and that under certain circumstance, may be unlawful as well.
-The interviewee will also be reminded of the Hospital's disciplinary policy for failure to cooperate in a compliance-related investigation.

-4 For a brief summary of New York Labor Law §§ 740-741, as of February 2022, please see the appendix to this Policy.

-- All documentation related to the investigation will be kept confidential, consistent with the need to investigate the issue(s) raised.
+The interviewee will also be reminded of the Hospital's disciplinary policy for failure to cooperate in a compliance-related investigation. - All documentation related to the investigation will be kept confidential, consistent with the need to investigate the issue(s) raised.
 Investigative files will be kept secured in a central location under the control of the Chief Compliance Officer or designated staff.
-Such investigative files will be kept separate from personnel files and will be maintained for no fewer than ten years from the date of the conclusion of the investigation, or the imposition of disciplinary sanctions or corrective actions resulting therefrom, or for such longer period of time as may be required by applicable law. - If the Chief Compliance Officer, in conjunction with the Chief Executive Officer, determines that an employee was improperly terminated or otherwise disciplined in retaliation for good faith participation in the Compliance Program, the Hospital will promptly seek to re-employ that individual or otherwise remedy the retaliatory disciplinary action.
+Such investigative files will be kept separate from personnel files and will be maintained for no fewer than ten years from the date of the conclusion of the investigation, or the imposition of disciplinary sanctions or corrective actions resulting therefrom, or for such longer period of time as may be required by applicable law. - If the Chief Compliance Officer, in conjunction with the Chief Executive Officer, determines that an employee was improperly terminated or otherwise disciplined in retaliation for good faith participation in the Compliance Program, the Hospital will promptly take all appropriate corrective action as to the individual who was intimidated or retaliated against.
 The Board of Trustees will retain oversight of all such corrective action. - If the Chief Compliance Officer determines that an employee was retaliated against for good faith participation in the Compliance Program, appropriate disciplinary action may be taken against the offending person, subject to the oversight of the Board of Trustees. - The Hospital may terminate contracts and affiliations based on retaliation or intimidation for good faith participation in the Compliance Program, subject to the oversight of the Board of Trustees. - In order to prevent retaliation or intimidation against employees who in good faith participate in the Compliance Program, all terminations of employment must be approved by the Hospital's Chief Operating Officer prior to being effectuated.
 The Chief Operating Officer or Human Resources Department must be advised of the employee's participation in the Compliance Program prior to the termination decision or other adverse employment action being made. - A person that is subject of a whistleblower complaint may not be present at or participate in Board or Committee deliberations or vote on the matter relating to such complaint.
 The Board or designated Committee, in its discretion, may request that a person who is subject of a whistleblower complaint present information as background or answer questions at a Board or Committee meeting prior to the commencement of deliberations or related voting.